|This is an unofficial version.

 (d) a planning district established under The Planning Act,

-(e) a conservation district established under The Conservation Districts Act, or
+(e) a watershed district established or continued under The Watershed Districts Act, or

 (f) any other body designated as a local authority in the regulations; (« administration locale »)